Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 Top Collaborations of 1QBit

-• On November 24th, 2020, the Government of Quebec announced a $749,044 grant to 1QBit and AWN Nanotech through PRIMA Québec for a collaboration that aims to encourage innovation in chemistry and nanotechnology using quantum computing.
-The program, which has a total value of $1,498,088, would foster innovation in the chemical, energy, and environmental sectors.
+• On November 24th, 2020, the Government of Quebec announced a $749,044 grant to 1QBit and AWN Nanotech through PRIMA Québec to fund a collaboration aimed at encouraging innovation in chemistry and nanotechnology using quantum computing.
+The program, valued at $1,498,088, would foster innovation in the chemical, energy, and environmental sectors.
 (Source)

 • On September 7, 2018, 1QBit announced a partnership with Rigetti Computing, an advanced quantum computing firm.
 As a Developer Partner, 1QBit would have priority access to Rigetti’s Quantum Cloud Services platform and specialized Quantum Machine Images, allowing them to build, manage, and distribute their apps to the larger QCS community.
 1QBit has been looking forward to working with Rigetti Computing as they continue to develop the first generation of viable quantum applications.
 (Source)